Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Hyperparameter Tuning

-As temperature increases, LLM output randomness increases, which in turn lowers the percentage of runs that produce usable results within three attempts for each LLM instruction (our ``completion rate''), because hallucinations more frequently terminate runs early.
-Temperature can also affect hypothesis-level replication (i.e., whether the LLM reproduces the hypothesis-test outcomes of the lab experiments).

 Figure \ref{temperature_success_rate} reports both completion rates and hypothesis-level replication rates across the nine lab experiments and different temperatures.
-For most completed simulations---except for three supply-chain studies \citep{doi:10.1287/mnsc.1050.0436, doi:10.1287/mnsc.1110.1334, doi:10.1287/mnsc.1070.0806}---the hypothesis-level replication rate is similar across temperatures.
+For most completed simulations, except for three supply-chain studies \citep{doi:10.1287/mnsc.1050.0436, doi:10.1287/mnsc.1110.1334, doi:10.1287/mnsc.1070.0806}, the hypothesis-level replication rate is similar across temperatures.
 In some cases, higher temperatures even improve alignment with hypothesis-level outcomes.
 For instance, in the experiment of \cite{doi:10.1287/mnsc.2015.2264}, LLMs struggle to match the hypothesis-test outcomes at the default temperature, but increasing the temperature produces samples consistent with the reported outcomes.

 Figure~\ref{distribution_difference} shows how the LLM response distribution changes with temperature using the experiment of \cite{doi:10.1287/mnsc.46.3.404.12070} as an example.\footnote{As shown in Figure~\ref{temperature_success_rate}, completion rates often drop sharply once the temperature exceeds 1.5, driven by more frequent hallucinations.
 We therefore focus on temperatures 0.5, 1.0, and 1.5 in Figure~\ref{distribution_difference}.} LLM outputs tend to cluster on a limited set of options, whereas human responses are much more dispersed, covering a wider range with few gaps.
-Raising the temperature increases randomness and variability in the LLM’s outputs, which broadens its distribution and narrows the distributional gap with human responses.
+As temperature increases, the LLM outputs become more random and variable, which broadens the response distribution and reduces the distributional gap between LLM and human responses.